 The ceremony lasts approximately 90 minutes, from start to finish.

 Caps, gowns, tassels, hoods, tams, and stoles are available at UA BookStores.
 Please visit the GradFest page for more information, including links to purchase graduation-related materials online.

 Custom-printed announcements are available at UA BookStores, where you can also purchase diploma frames, class rings, collegiate tags, and other graduation gifts.
 Please visit here for more information.

 August candidates will be listed in the Commencement program for the preceding May.
 December/Winter candidates, whose degrees have been awarded, will be listed in the following Spring Commencement program.
-For example, the program for May 2018 will contain the names of the following degree recipients and applicants: December 2017/Winter 2017 (awarded), May 2018 (applied), August 2018 (applied).
+For example, the program for May 2019 will contain the names of the following degree recipients and applicants: December 2018/Winter 2018 (awarded), May 2019 (applied), August 2019 (applied).

 Those who are unable to attend or choose to stay home for the ceremony may stream the event live via Arizona Public Media.
-The link to the livestream will be available in the right-hand navigation menu of the Commencement website on the day of the ceremony.
+The link to the livestream will be available on the Commencement website on the day of the ceremony.

 Yes.
 These items themselves are not prohibited.
 Camera bags, backlights, flashes, and mono/tripods are not allowed.
 For more information about approved and prohibited items, please review the UA's clear bag policy for entry into the stadium.
 All in-hand items must be placed in the appropriate and approved clear bag.